Justin-Lund/Slack-Creator/README.md

 2) Under the header "Create a pre-configured app", Press "Create app" & select your Workspace
 3) Edit permissions as desired (required permissions for channel management listed below)
 4) Press "Install to Workspace"
-5) At the top of the screen, select "How to quickly get and use a Slack API token" The token will be auto-populated under "Step 1 - Using your token"
+5) At the top of the screen, select the link to go back to the "How to quickly get and use a Slack API token" page The token will be auto-populated under "Step 1 - Using your token"

 ### Required permissions:

+      - app_mentions:read
+      - channels:join
+      - channels:manage
       - channels:read
-- channels:manage
-- channels:write
       - groups:read
       - groups:write
       - im:read
       - im:write
       - mpim:read
       - mpim:write
       - users:read
+      - users:write

 &nbsp;
 ***